sambecker/now-function-size/README.md

 ## My Issue

-I can deploy either one of my two endpoints but not BOTH:
+I can deploy either of my two endpoints but not BOTH:

 - `pages/api/test-api.ts`
 - `pages/api/test-api-alt.ts`

+If I delete one of these files my app deploys succeeds.
+If I leave them both in, it fails.

-Judging by the file size error, it seems that ALL dependencies get bundled with EVERY endpoint.
+Judging by the file size error, it seems ALL dependencies get bundled with EVERY endpoint.

 Related Github discussions:

-- https://github.com/zeit/now/discussions/4041 (dependency polution across apis)
+- https://github.com/zeit/now/discussions/4041 (dependency pollution across apis)
-- https://github.com/zeit/now/discussions/4013 (dependency polution across pages AND apis, which appears to be fixed)
+- https://github.com/zeit/now/discussions/4013 (dependency pollution across pages AND apis, which appears to be fixed)

-Zeit NOW error logs below:
+Zeit/now error logs:

 ```
 9:51:12.236  Compiled successfully.